wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-token-and-claims.md

  <properties
-   pageTitle="Supported Token and Claim Types | Microsoft Azure" description="A guide for understanding and evaluating the claims in the SAML 2.0 and JSON Web Tokens (JWT) tokens issued by Azure Active Directory (AAD)" documentationCenter="dev-center-name" authors="msmbaldwin"
+   pageTitle="Supported Token and Claim Types | Windows Azure" description="A guide for understanding and evaluating the claims in the SAML 2.0 and JSON Web Tokens (JWT) tokens issued by Azure Active Directory (AAD)" documentationCenter="dev-center-name" authors="msmbaldwin"